Dutch orthography: Historical overview

 Old Dutch possessed phonemic consonant length in addition to phonemic vowel length, with no correspondence between them.
 Thus, long vowels could appear in closed syllables, and short vowels could occur in open syllables.
 In the transition to early Middle Dutch, short vowels were lengthened when they stood in open syllables.
 Short vowels could now occur only in closed syllables.
 Consonants could still be long in pronunciation and acted to close the preceding syllable.
 Therefore, any short vowel that was followed by a long consonant remained short.

-The spelling system used by early Middle Dutch scribes accounted for that by indicating the vowel length only when it was necessary (sometimes by writing a double vowel but also in other ways).
+The spelling system used by early Middle Dutch scribes accounted for that by indicating the vowel length only when it was necessary (sometimes by doubling the vowel but also in other ways).
 As the length was implicit in open syllables, it was not indicated there, and only a single vowel was written.
-Long consonants were indicated usually by writing the consonant letter double, which meant that a short vowel was always followed by at least two consonant letters or by just one consonant at the end of a word.
+Long consonants were indicated usually by doubling the consonant letter, which meant that a short vowel was always followed by at least two consonant letters or by just one consonant at the end of a word.

 Later in Middle Dutch, the distinction between short and long consonants started to disappear.
 That made it possible for short vowels to appear in open syllables once again.
 Because there was no longer a phonetic distinction between single and double consonants (they were both pronounced short now), Dutch writers started to use double consonants to indicate that the preceding vowel was short even when the consonant had not been long in the past.
 That eventually led to the modern Dutch spelling system.